-About The Middle East Forum
+About the Middle East Forum

-The Middle East Forum promotes American interests in the Middle East and protects Western values from Middle Eastern threats.
+MEF promotes American interests in the Middle East and protects Western values from Middle Eastern threats.

 The Middle East Forum realizes its goals through three main mechanisms: